danobi/dxuuu.xyz/src/aot-bpftrace.md

 * Generate CO-RE field access instructions
   * Will need to generate some kind of access identifier (eg. `1:0:3:4`)
 * Runtime still use bcc (eg. symbolization) and bcc links LLVM
+* Punt all loading to libbpf to gain access to CO-RE features?
+  * Map creation, map FD fixup, extern symbol resolution
+  * Reason is that some new bpf helpers (bpf_per_cpu_ptr()) require BTF ID to be in immediate operand of certain instructions, and we may not want to redo/maintain that stuff in bpftrace
+  * Another reason is that in the future we may want to link other BPF programs in (like DWARF-based stack walker)
+  * Reasons not to completely switch over to libbpf include:
+    * Large amount of bpftrace code modifications
+    * Loss of ability to mock out maps / unit testing
+    * Extra overhead constructing ELF files for libbpf to work with
+    * If there's ever a bug in libbpf or we need a new feature, we are beholden to distros shipping an updated libbpf.
+We cannot vendor either as it's not going to fly with the distros.

 ## Notes